LaunchCodeEducation/intro-to-web-dev-curriculum/content/fetch/reading/fetching-data/_index.md

 ## `fetch` Example

-Now let's add `fetch` in the Launch Status web page.
+Now let's add `fetch` in the Launch Status web page. the following code can be located within the `javascript-projects/fetch/chapter-examples` directory.
+The file is called `fetch-weather-part-1.html`

 {{% notice blue Example "rocket" %}}
 A `<script>` tag has been added that includes: